kojodoc/kojodoc.github.io/tutorials/pictures-intro.md

 In the figure above, you see the axes for the following coordinate systems:
 * The canvas coordinate system (with axes in gray with a tick spacing of 50 units).
 * The coordinate system for `pics` (where the blue picture is, with axes in black with a tick spacing of 20 units).
 This coordinate system lives within the coordinate system of its parent - the canvas.
-Within its parent, `pics.position` is (35.36, 35.36).
+Within its parent, `pics.position` is (50, 0).
 * The coordinate system for `pic2` (where the green picture is, with axes in black with a tick spacing of 20 units).
 This coordinate system lives within the coordinate system of its parent - `pics`.
-Within its parent, `pic2.position` is (121.00, 0.00).
+Within its parent, `pic2.position` is (60, 0).

-### Picture layout with Functions
+### Picture layout with your own functions

-Because Pictures are like any other data values, they can be transformed using functions.
+Because Pictures are like any other data values, they can be transformed using your own functions.
 This is the great benefit of splitting the drawing of pictures into two or more steps - the creation (which just creates the data value), the optional transformation of the data via functions, and the drawing of the final data via a command.

 The example below shows some of this in action with your own transformation functions (which build upon the transformation functions provided by Kojo):